opensafely/documentation/docs/ehrql-new-tutorial.md

 Each CSV represents a database table.
 Data Builder's CSV loader uses the filename of the CSV to determine which Data Builder table it represents.
-For example, a file named `patients.csv` is interpreted as the Data Builder `patients` table.
+For example, a file named `patient_demographics.csv` is interpreted as the Data Builder `patient_demographics` table.

 !!! todo
     Add information about loading CSVs elsewhere.